Updated August 15th, 2024

 Pick your own at Possum Creek MetroPark!

 Experience the bounty of the garden at Possum Creek MetroPark!
 Celebrate the beauty of the season with your own freshly picked greens, fragrant herbs and a bouquet of vibrant flowers (as available).
+The Pick Your Own program allows you to pick some of the freshest, locally grown produce and learn while you explore the demonstration garden.

 Share this post: